vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 One way could be to plot a [vector field](https://en.wikipedia.org/wiki/Vector_field).
 A vector field is a plot of a bunch of little arrows.
 Each arrow represents how the point they are on top of gets transformed by the function.
 This may work but it isn't very nice as each arrow requires space to draw, which is space that could have been used to draw smaller arrows.

 Luckily we have a trick up our sleeve.
 We can solve this problem by using the polar coordinates from before.
 How does this help?
 There are still a total for four dimensions to plot.
 The important distinction about polar coordinates versus Cartesian coordinates is the angle.
-Angles are different from distance in an important way.
-They are periodic.
+Angles are different from magnitudes because they are periodic.
 A full rotation is the same as no rotation at all.
 Colour is also periodic.
 You can cycle through all the hues: red, yellow, green, cyan, blue, magenta, and back to red.

 We have a way to represent the angle, what about the magnitude?
-For that we can use darkness and lightness.
+For that we can use lightness.
 The less the magnitude the darker it is, the greater the magnitude the lighter it is.
 There is a glaring problem with this though.
 Magnitude can be from zero to infinity, and lightness can go from 0% to 100%.
 To account for this we can break this magnitude up into groups that are each coloured from dark to light, and double them in size each time.
-For example, one group will be from magnitudes 1 to 2.
-With 1 being dark, transitioning to 2 being light.
-Then the next group is from 2 to 4, then 4 to 8, then 8 to 16, and so on.
+For example, one gradient from dark to light will be from magnitudes $$1$$ to $$2$$.
+Then the next gradient is from 2 to 4, then 4 to 8, and so on.
 This is not a perfect solution, but it is a good one because doubling is one of the fastest ways to approach infinity.

 ### Summary

-Each pixel to be graphed represents a point on the complex plane ($$z$$).
-This complex number is fed through a function that transforms it into an output ($$f(z) = w$$).
+Each pixel to be plotted represents a point on the complex plane ($$z$$).
+This complex number is fed through a function that transforms it ($$f(z) = w$$).
 This output is represented in polar coordinates ($$w = r\mathrm{e}^{\theta i}$$).
-The pixel's hue is mapped to the angle ($$\theta$$), and the pixel's lightness is mapped to the magnitude ($$r$$).
+The pixel's hue is mapped to the new angle ($$\theta$$), and the pixel's lightness is mapped to the new magnitude ($$r$$).

 ## Visualizations